 As the 20th century drew to a close, Dracula was a familiar figure with a look and story that anyone could identify at a glance.
 From Bela Lugosi to Christopher Lee and countless adaptations, the character seemed to be played out.
-That is until Francis Ford Coppola decided to breathe new life into the character with his 1992 adaptation Bram Stocker’s Dracula.
+That is until Francis Ford Coppola decided to breathe new life into the character with his 1992 adaptation of Bram Stoker’s Dracula.
+This week’s Designing Fear will look into Bram Stoker’s Dracula costumes.

 Coppola brought a new life and depth to Dracula and with Gary Oldman’s performance, he was now more than an evil specter of the night obsessed with blood, he was also a character we could sympathize with.
 A new look was in order for this new kind of Dracula, and Coppola knew precisely who he wanted to create it, Eiko Ishioka.